 Welcome to the Foundation Stage Page!

-Here is a date for your diary: ‘People who help us’ day will be on Thursday 19th October.
+Here is a date for your diary:

-If you have any questions or concerns, please feel free to come and have a chat with myself or a member of the Foundation Stage team – our door is always open!
+As always, if you have any questions or concerns, please feel free to come and have a chat with myself or a member of the Foundation Stage team – our door is always open!

 Dani Pallier and the EYFS team